nederhof/imagealign/README.md

 In the Quadrilaterals mode, only four new points are introduced, at the corners of the images, under the assumption that one image resulted from another by a perspective transform.

-In the Triangles and Warp modes, the corresponding points are spread out over the images.
+In the Triangles, Bilinear and Warp modes, the corresponding points are spread out over the images.

 ## Acknowledgements